jdurn3/startup/README.md

 - Node.js/Express HTTP service
 - Static middleware for frontend
 - Calls to third party endpoints: Rotates through different pictures on the side of the chat for styling.
-- Backend service endpoints - Endpoints for submitting a trip.
+- Backend service endpoints - Endpoints for submitting and fetching a trip.
 - Frontend calls service endpoints: I did this using the fetch function.

 <hr>